Julien-Cohen/autogen-agentspeak/README.md

 # Current state
 This is work in progress.
-See the examples and tests to lear how to use.
+See the examples and tests to learn how to use.

-# Credits
+# Licence
-The source code of this module is partly based on the source code of [spade-bdi](https://github.com/sfp932705/spade_bdi) (see `bdi.py`).
+Eclipse Public License - v 2.0

+THE ACCOMPANYING PROGRAM IS PROVIDED UNDER THE TERMS OF THIS ECLIPSE PUBLIC LICENSE (“AGREEMENT”).
+ANY USE, REPRODUCTION OR DISTRIBUTION OF THE PROGRAM CONSTITUTES RECIPIENT'S ACCEPTANCE OF THIS AGREEMENT.